open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Motion of Charges in Fields 1/Motion_of_Charges_in_Fields_1.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Motion of Charges in Fields 1
+        title: Motion of Charges in Fields 1
+      part1:
+        ans1:
-    params_part1_ans1_feedback: ''
+          feedback: ''
+        ans2:
-    params_part1_ans2_feedback: Yes, the right hand rule tells us that the magnetic field acting on a positively charged particle creates an upward force acting on a particle initially moving to the right.
+          feedback: Yes, the right hand rule tells us that the magnetic field acting on a positively charged particle creates an upward force acting on a particle initially moving to the right.
 This initially creates what looks like parabolic motion, although it will ultimately result in circular motion.
+        ans3:
-    params_part1_ans3_feedback: ''
+          feedback: ''
+        ans4:
-    params_part1_ans4_feedback: ''
+          feedback: ''
+        ans5:
-    params_part1_ans5_feedback: ''
+          feedback: ''
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 Consider the charge $q>0$ moving in a constant magnetic field $\vec{B}$ as shown below.

 ## Part 1